pingidentity/pipeline-example-application/README.md

 ./scripts/local_feature_deploy.sh
 ```

-> Note - If you want to see what Terraform will do without actually deploying, provide the `-g` or `--generate` flag to the script.
-This flag generates the Terraform configuration without applying it.
+> Note - If you want to see what Terraform will do without actually deploying, provide the `--dry-run` flag to the script.
+This flag generates the Terraform configuration without applying it by running `terraform plan`.

 4. Confirm the deployment by examining the Davinci flow in the PingOne console in the development environment matching the ID you provided.
 Click on the Davinci link from the PingOne console to open the DaVinci console and select **Flows** from the left navigation panel.
 Click on the **PingOne DaVinci Registration Example** flow to view the configuration.

-5. Try out the flow navigating to [https://127.0.0.1:8080](https://127.0.0.1:8080) to access the container launched from the image built by the script.
-You will be presented a simple form to enter an email address.
-Since the address is not stored, you will be prompted to register the user.
+5. The Terraform configuration also deployed a sample client application in a local docker container that can be used to try out the flow by navigating to [https://127.0.0.1:8080](https://127.0.0.1:8080).
+You will be presented a simple progressive profiling style form to enter an email address.
+If the email address is not found, you will be prompted to register the user.

 6. On the next panel, you are told to provide the email and password.
 There are password rules in place, but you are not informed when prompted.
 Try using a simple password such as `password`.
 The form does not indicate there is a problem, but refuses to accept the password and continue.
 The password must be at least 8 characters long and contain at least one uppercase letter, one lowercase letter, one number, and one special character.